 Most people have 4 parathyroid glands located behind the thyroid gland in the neck.
 The glands release parathyroid hormone (PTH), which controls the levels of calcium and vitamin D in the blood.
 Hypoparathyroidism is a rare disorder that occurs when the parathyroid glands are damaged either due to surgery or a disorder and are not able to produce enough PTH.
-In some patients, doctors are not able to tell the cause of the disorder.
-Not having enough PTH can interfere with important functions of the intestines, kidneys, and bones.
+In some patients, doctors are not able to tell the cause of hypoparathyroidism.
+Not having enough PTH can interfere with functions of the intestines, kidneys, and bones.

 PTH works along with the intestines, kidneys, and bones to:

 Hypoparathyroidism occurs when your parathyroid glands either slow or stop PTH production.
 This can happen for several reasons: